YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 -REPLI[CATION]=replication-option

 -REPLICATION sets journal characteristics and changes the replication state simultaneously.
 It can also be used with the -JOURNAL qualifier.
-If journaling is ENABLED and turned ON, SET -REPLICATION=ON creates new set of journal files, cuts the back-link to the prior generation journal files, and turns replication ON.
+If journaling is ENABLED and turned ON, SET -REPLICATION=ON creates a new set of journal files, cuts the back-link to the prior generation journal files, and turns replication ON.

 **SET -JOURNAL OPTIONS**